-- identifying who to involve
+Identifying who to involve

-- learning how to work with PPI contributors
+Communicating with PPI contributors

-- feeding back and maintaining relationships
+Feeding back and maintaining relationships

-Where funds for supporting PPI are not available to the applicant, Parkinson’s UK will cover the cost of the first meeting.
+Where funds for supporting PPI are not available to the applicant, Parkinson’s UK will cover the cost of the meeting.

-Awards are tenable at a UK university, NHS Trust, statutory social care organisation or other research institution.
-Research projects based outside the UK will be considered on a case-by-case basis.
+*Research projects based outside the UK will be considered on a case-by-case basis.